gasparka/thesis/docs/4_examples.rst

 Another benefit is that classes can abstract away the implementation details, in that sense Pyha can become a high-level synthesis (HLS) language.

+Lastly we showed that Pyha is already usable to convert some mdeium complexity designs, like
+    FSK demodulator, that was used on Phantom 2 stuff..

 Moving average filter
 ---------------------